2024 Siegfried Excellence In STEM Education Award Winners

 Central Middle School, Tulsa Public Schools

-Middle School Category Winner
+Middle School Category Finalist

 Lisa Wada, a dedicated 6th and 7th-grade science teacher at Central Middle School, has devoted nine years to cultivating STEM curiosity.
 As a single parent who earned her degrees later in life, Lisa champions hands-on learning and inclusivity, particularly for students with disabilities.